-While products alone do not provide points, James Hardie projects may contribute to the following LEED NC points: MR 5.1 and 5.2 (Regional Materials) and MR 4.1 and 4.2 (Recycled Content).
+While products alone do not provide points, James Hardie® siding products may contribute to the following LEED New Construction points: MR5 (MR4 for Homes) Recycled Content and MR5 (MR4 for Homes) Regional Materials.

 While all green programs share a common goal of more efficient, healthier building, they do not always measure every way a product can contribute toward a better structure.
 Durability, non-combustibility, less need for paint all of these are important factors in green building.